panttojo/django-file-upload-path/README.rst

-django-uuid-upload-path
+django-file-upload-to
 =======================

-**django-uuid-upload-path** generates short UUIDs to use as paths for uploaded media files in Django.
+**django-file-upload-to** generates short UUIDs to use as paths for uploaded media files in Django.

 Features